-The term misdemeanor covers a wide variety of offenses such as assault, battery, most DWI/DUI offenses, and petty larceny.
-The key aspect of a misdemeanor is that the maximum possible jail time is one year.
+The term misdemeanor covers a wide variety of offenses such as assault, battery, most DWI/DUI offenses, possession of marijuana, theft, and petty larceny.

 The most common misdemeanor other than DWI/DUI is battery against a household member or domestic violence.
-There are many others as well from posesssion of marijuana to larceny and theft.
-The common thread is that none are punishable by more the one year in jail.
+The key aspect of a misdemeanor is that the maximum possible jail time is one year.

-Time is of the Essence!
 If you have not yet been arraigned, it may be possible to waive the arraignment and avoid the necessity of a court appearance just for purposes of arraignment.
 You have ten days from arraignment (or waiver of arraignment) to excuse the judge presiding in your case.
 Waiting to hire a lawyer can have serious consequences on your case.

 Therefore, it is important to seek the guidance of an experienced New Mexico criminal attorney right away.
 An experienced attorney might also be able to take advantage of early opportunities that create effective defenses against the charges pending against you.